Topography plays a key role in determining the taste of coffee. One facet that greatly influences the quality and taste of coffee is altitude.

 From the mild and sweet taste qualities of a low-grown Brazilian coffee bean (growing between 2000-4000 feet) to the elevated Ethiopian bean (grown at around 6000 feet), elevation increases a coffee’s capability to provide larger varietal gradation and intricacy.

 Lower growing elevations also signifies that the acidity of Brazil coffees is comparatively low.
-If you want to learn more about Brazilian coffee brands, check out our detailed article.

 Exceptions For Lower Altitude Coffee Beans